Travelers Auto Insurance Reviews, Coverage Options, and Ratings for 2020

 This coverage will replace your new car with the same make and model if it's totaled within the first five years of ownership.
 Most insurers offer this coverage but it usually only applies for one to three years of ownership.
 Travelers bundles this option with the lease/loan gap insurance mentioned above, along with a lower auto glass deductible.

 If your car is damaged in a covered loss and will be out of commission for more than 24 hours while it's being repaired, Travelers will cover rental car expenses.

-Travelers offers two plans to choose from when it comes to roadside assistance: basic coverage and Premier Roadside Assistance®.
+Travelers auto insurance has two plans to choose from when it comes to roadside assistance: basic coverage and Premier Roadside Assistance®.
 At the basic level, towing is covered up to 15 miles and includes standard roadside assistance, including jumpstarts, flat tire assistance, and lockouts.
 However, if you opt for their Premier Roadside Assistance®, Travelers bundles a few features — in addition to roadside assistance, the company will cover towing expenses for up to 100 miles, and also include trip interruption coverage and personal property coverage.
 Trip interruption coverage reimburses you for meals and lodging if your vehicle breaks down at least 100 miles from your home and is out of commission for over 24 hours.
 Personal property coverage comes with a $500 limit and replaces stolen or damaged personal property in the event of a covered loss during your trip.

 Travelers insurance discounts and reward programs